 In that last week when my dad’s hospice nurse asked him if he was hungry, and he answered with a hesitant “I like ice cream”, little did we know that that would become a last times moment.
 He never spoke again.

 Of course you don’t have to be dying to appreciate, or experience a last times.
 For instance, there is a very last time you will buy diapers, a very last time you will carry your child on your hip, a very last time you will visit a place, or a very last time your family will be all gathered together in one place.
 I think people are a lot better about documenting those last times now and posting them to their facebook, instagram, or snapchat and twitter accounts.
-But other times it’s only when you look back on those pictures that it hits you, that was a last time moment.
+But other times it’s only when you look back on those pictures that it hits you, how mighty powerful it is to realize that was a last time moment.